-Second Harvest is already providing food to an average of 450,000 people every month – an 80% increase over pre-pandemic levels – and those numbers are expected to rise during the holidays and possibly beyond as inflation shows no signs of waning and there are fears of an impending recession.
+Second Harvest is already providing food to an average of about 500,000 people every month and those numbers are expected to rise during the holidays and possibly beyond as inflation shows no signs of waning and there are fears of an impending recession.

 “So many families are counting on us this holiday season,” said Leslie Bacho, CEO of Second Harvest of Silicon Valley.
 “A lot of our neighbors were hit hard during the pandemic and now they are grappling with the high cost of food, gas and other necessities due to record high inflation.
 We are committed to ensuring that everyone has access to healthy food – during the holidays and all year long – but we need support from the community to continue operating at this capacity for the foreseeable future.”